BiolaBolade/BiolaBolade/README.md

 - 🌱 I enjoy analyzing and visualizing data to make better and informed decisions
 - 👯 I’m looking to collaborate with other professionals in the field of data analytics and data science
 - 🤔 I’m looking for help with job oppportunities and collaborations
-- 💬 Ask me about data anaylytics
+- 💬 Ask me about data analytics
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love reading